Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: Radial profiles

-In observations, we only have access to projected cluster quantities and we use deprojection techniques to retrieve 3D quantities.
-In this work, we adapt the non-parametric geometrical iterative deprojection method proposed by \cite{mclaughlin1999efficiency}.
-It was originally developed for deprojecting stellar globular cluster density, but it has been commonly used for the study of the ICM in galaxy clusters \citep[e.g.][]{ameglio2007joint,ameglio2009reconstructing,tchernin2016xmm,shitanishi2018thermodynamic,ghizzardi2021iron}.\\
+In observations, we can only access projected cluster quantities and use deprojection techniques to retrieve 3D quantities.
+In this work, we adapted the non-parametric geometrical iterative deprojection method proposed by \cite{mclaughlin1999efficiency}.
+It was initially developed for deprojecting stellar globular cluster density, but it has been commonly used for the study of the ICM in galaxy clusters \citep[e.g.][]{ameglio2007joint,ameglio2009reconstructing,tchernin2016xmm,shitanishi2018thermodynamic,ghizzardi2021iron}.\\

 The circular annuli on the map are cylinders along the LoS.
-Assuming that the cluster is perfectly spherical, we can decompose it in spherical shells with the same binning (see Fig. \ref{dep_scheme} in Appendix \ref{appendix_algo} for visualisation).
+Assuming that the cluster is perfectly spherical, we can decompose it in spherical shells with the same binning (see Fig. \ref{dep_scheme} in Appendix \ref{appendix_algo} for a visualisation).
 Therefore, the signal in the cylinders is the sum of the contributions of the spherical shells along the LoS.
-Assuming also that the background is properly removed, the signal in the last cylinder is equal to that in the last spherical shell.
+Assuming that the background is also properly removed, the signal in the last cylinder is equal to that in the last spherical shell.
 In the second-to-last cylindrical shell, we have the contribution of the last spherical shell and the second-to-last one, knowing the signal in the former we can retrieve that in the latter by subtraction.
-With this approach, we can iteratively derive the signal in each spherical shell from the outskirt to the center of the cluster.
-For the electron density, we use the method as proposed by \cite{mclaughlin1999efficiency}, except for the background.
-For the pressure given that it is an intensive quantity contrary to the electron density that is extensive, we modified the method.
+With this approach, we can iteratively derive the signal in each spherical shell from the outskirts to the centre of the cluster.
+For the electron density, we used the method as proposed by \cite{mclaughlin1999efficiency}, except for the background.
+For the pressure, given that it is an intensive quantity contrary to the extensive electron density, we modified the method.
 The details of the deprojection technique can be found in Appendix \ref{appendix_algo}. \\